AonCyberLabs/MAM-Security-Checklist/README.md

   </tr>
   <tr>
     <td>1</td>
-    <td>Stored Encrypted data should be protected using key material that is only accessible upon successful offline or online authentication</td>
+    <td>Stored encrypted data should be protected using key material that is only accessible upon successful offline or online authentication</td>
   </tr>
   <tr>
     <td>2</td>